roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  "Well, I wouldn't mind being that dude in that internet movie with her," Tucker added.
 "I haven't seen it, but I hear she's quite a cocksucker."

  While all this was going on, John noticed Cori's pussy growing hotter and wetter.
 Her nipples were hard, her clit was at attention and she seemed to be breathing a bit harder.
 She wasn't letting on that he was getting to her, but he knew her body well, and it was not lying to him.
 She was very turned on and quickly losing control.
-Report_Story #25
+5